jrruethe/jrruethe.github.io/source/_posts/2015-04-23-bitcoin-paper-wallets.markdown

 date: 2015-04-23 19:18:12 -0400
 comments: true
 categories:
+ - Bitcoin
 ---

 Paper wallets are a form of *cold storage*, meaning that the private key has never touched a computer with internet access.
 This is one of the most secure ways to store Bitcoins when done properly.
 You should never use a paper wallet you did not create yourself.
 For that reason, this is a tutorial to create a paper wallet in a secure fashion.

+{% more %}

 A repository of paper wallet generators can be found [here](https://github.com/jrruethe/paper_wallet).
 You can choose to use my repository directly if you wish, but I recommend going straight to the source.
 There are many options with different formats and templates, however I highly recommend bitcoinpaperwallet.com.